 Utah CPE Requirements for CPAs

-Many professional organizations, such as the American Institute of Certified Public Accountants (AICPA), require their members to complete a specific amount of continuing professional education within a given time period, primarily to make sure licensees offer quality services.
-However, for the AICPA in particular, because each state is regulated by a local Board of Accountancy, the actual CPE requirements vary widely from one location to another, and it is up to each individual accountant to know the state requirements they must meet.
+Many professional organizations, like the AICPA, require their members to complete a specific amount of CPE within a given period.
+Primarily to make sure licensees offer quality services.
+However, each state has its own regulatory Board of Accountancy.
+And consequently, the actual CPE requirements vary widely from one location to another.
+Consequently, the Utah CPA CPE requirements aren’t the same as in other places.
+So, it is up to each individual accountant to know the state requirements they must meet.

-In the state of Utah, accountants who are members of the AICPA must renew their license every two years, completing at least 80 hours of continuing professional education during that allotted time.
-The following table provides more insight into the CPA CPE requirements for Utah.
+In Utah, AICPA members must renew their license every two years.
+And during that time, they have to complete at least 80 hours of CPE.
+The following table also provides more insight into the CPA CPE requirements for Utah.

 |License Renewal Date||CPE Reporting Period||Total CPE Hours||Self-Study Credit Limitations|